machulav/ec2-github-runner/README.md

-# aws-github-runner-action
+# (In Progress) aws-github-runner action for GitHub Actions

+Create an on-demand AWS EC2 instance and register it as a self-hosted runner for your GitHub repository.

+The runner is automatically started when the GitHub Actions workflow starts, runs all your jobs and is removed after the work is done.

-# TODO
+# Notes

-- Add description
-- Descrbe the usecase
-- Define the least privilage AWS policy required for running the action
-- Describe all the parameters and outputs
-- Show example
-- Resolve all the TODOs
-- Remove EC2 instance when work is done
-- Add linter
-- Add auto tests
-- Add missing properties to package.json
-- Create example.env file
-- Refactor GitHub Workflows

-# GitHub Secret Token
+## GitHub Secret Token

 Your GitHub Secret Token should have `repo` scope assigned.